drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_page/7_selecting_elements.md

 Deno.test("My web app works as expected", async () => {
   const Sinco = await buildFor("chrome");
   const page = await Sinco.goTo("https://drash.land");
-  const img = await page.querySelector('img'); // This should be the logo
+  const img = await page.querySelector("img"); // This should be the logo
   // Now `img` is an `Element` instance, allowing you to action upon this element such as:
   //
   //   await img.click()